-Jean-Philippe Latreille jplatreille@lavery.ca

-Emmanuel Sala esala@lavery.ca
+Jean-Philippe Latreille and Emmanuel Sala

 Nobody is held to the impossible.
 This maxim is reflected in statutes that hold directors of a corporation liable, on a solidary or joint and several basis, for its failure to comply with certain tax obligations.
 Indeed, directors will generally be relieved from such liability if they can demonstrate that they acted with a degree of care, diligence and skill that is reasonable under the circumstances.
 This is commonly known as the "due diligence defence."